davekiss/mux-remotion-demo/README.md

 # mux-remotion-demo

+This repository contains an demonstration of how to create a video using Mux Data and Remotion.

 Make sure to set your Mux access token and secret key!

 Copy the `.env.example` file to a new file called `.env` and add your keys there.